 The manual is hefty with game and historic knowledge, the tutorial is long and informative, and the in-game dictionary covers everything you need or want to know about the period.

-Original date of publish: 2001* (exact date is not known)
+Date of publish: 2001 (exact date is not known)

 Author: Christopher Allen